civilwargeeky/CEA_Wrap/README.md

 You can import it as any other python module with ```import CEA_Wrap```.
 Whenever you import the file, it will put the required thermo.lib and trans.lib files into your current directory.

+## Installation on Mac
+On mac, the installation script will attempt to compile the fortran executable on your system.
+Should it fail to do so, you will have to compile it manually.
+You can see a discussion from a successful user here: [Issue #1](https://github.com/civilwargeeky/CEA_Wrap/issues/1#issuecomment-1033918162)

 # Examples
 Examples on basic use can be found in the "examples" directory.
 Feel free to download them and try them out!